France holds global talks to offer debt relief for Sudan - WTMJ

 Associated Press

-PARIS (AP) — French and African leaders and international organizations held a conference Monday in Paris to negotiate debt relief and raise global support for Sudan’s transitional leadership.
+PARIS (AP) — French President Emmanuel Macron announced the cancellation of Sudan’s $5 billion debt to France in an effort to support the country’s transitional leadership and help its crippled economy recovering, at a Paris conference gathering African leaders and international creditors.

-French President Emmanuel Macron was hosting the event for Gen. Abdel-Fattah Burhan, head of Sudan’s ruling sovereign council, and Prime Minister Abdalla Hamdok.
-The heads of state of neighboring Egypt and Ethiopia were attending, as well as the International Monetary Fund Managing Director Kristalina Georgieva and African Union Commission Chairman Moussa Faki Mahamat.
+Macron hosted the event Monday for Gen. Abdel-Fattah Burhan, head of Sudan’s ruling sovereign council, and Prime Minister Abdalla Hamdok.
+The heads of state of neighboring Egypt and Ethiopia were notably attending, as well as the International Monetary Fund Managing Director Kristalina Georgieva and African Union Commission Chairman Moussa Faki Mahamat.

-Burhan praised a “historic opportunity” for Sudan and shared a “message of peace and of cooperation” after 30 years of international isolation.
+The conference aimed at marking Sudan’s reintegration into the international community after three decades of isolation.
 A popular uprising in the African nation led to the military’s overthrow of longtime autocrat Omar al-Bashir in 2019.

-Macron’s office said the event Monday aims at having talks on how to boost investment in Sudan and negotiate debt relief.
+“We are in favor of entirely cancelling Sudan’s debt (towards France),” Macron said in a news conference.
+“We are expecting from other participants … to make a similar effort, which is the needed effort to free Sudan from the debt burden.”

+Macron said a global process of reduction of Sudan’s debt should be formally launched by the IMF by the end of June.

+France will also provide $1.5 billion loan to clear Sudan’s arrears to the IMF, he added.

+Burhan hoped that “this will pave the way for other creditors of Sudan.”

-Sudan’s transitional government has taken a set of measures in recent months to transform the country’s economy and rejoin the international community after over two decades of isolation.
+Sudan’s transitional government has taken a set of measures in recent months to transform the country’s economy.
 That measures included a managed flotation of the Sudanese pound in an unprecedented step that led to hikes in the price of fuel and other essential goods.

 The flotation was a key demand by the IMF, with which Sudan is expected to end in September a 12-month program to win relief on its foreign debt, which is at $70 billion.